-The three latter types of data are retained only in summarised form, meaning that it is not possible to attribute IP addresses to the originating website or the time of access.
-It is only possible to determine from which websites and at which time most accesses take place.
-There is no person-related evaluation and no transmission to third parties.
+The last three types of data are only stored for an overview, so that it is not possible to assign IP addresses to the originating website or the time.
+It is only possible to determine from which Internet pages and at what time most accesses occur.

-We do not require any personal data from you in order to enable you to download files from our website.
+We do not require you to provide any personal information in order to download files from our website.

 We use a map section from OpenStreetMap (https://www.openstreetmap.de) on our website to show you how to get to us.

 OpenStreetMap is an open source mapping tool.
 In order for the map to be displayed, your IP address is forwarded to OpenStreetMap.
 You can find out how OpenStreetMap stores your data on the OpenStreetMap data protection page: https://wiki.openstreetmap.org/wiki/Legal_FAQ